 Penalties for Lewdness or Drunkenness in the Presence of a Child

-Individuals in Los Angeles may be charged with a misdemeanor for violating PC 273(g).
+Individuals in Los Angeles may be charged with a misdemeanor punishable for the following for violating PC 273(g).
 The penalties for a conviction for drunkenness or lewdness in the presence of a child can include:

 - Fines up to $1,000